Spin-orbit driven $J_{eff} = 1/2$ magnetism in a d$^7$ triangular-lattice monolayer cobaltate: Magnetic ground states and phase diagram

 where $\alpha, \beta \in \{x, y, z\}$.
 The eigenvalues of $\mathbb{I}$ distinguish the spin alignment: two vanishing eigenvalue indicates collinear order, one vanishing eigenvalue corresponds to coplanar order, and three comparable eigenvalues signify noncoplanar spin correlations, a characteristic feature associated with vortex-like states such as the Z$_2$ VC.

-The sizable ferromagnetic region that predominantly arises when both $J_{1}$ and $J_{3}$ are ferromagnetic in our LT and ED analyses is consistent with experimental observations for the bulk system~\cite{CB_bulk} and with earlier \textit{ab initio} predictions for monolayer CoBr$_2$~\cite{CB_strain,CB_DMFT}.
+The sizable ferromagnetic region obtained in our LT and ED analyses is consistent with experimental observations for the bulk system~\cite{CB_bulk} and with earlier \emph{ab initio} predictions for monolayer CoBr$_2$~\cite{CB_strain,CB_DMFT}.
+The planar anisotropy of this phase is discussed in the Supplementary Material~\cite{supplemental}.

 The stripy phase in the phase diagram is identified by peaks at the M point in $S(\mathbf{q})$ for all clusters.
-The third-neighbor exchange $J_{3}$ is known to promote incommensurate spiral phases~\cite{Hauke_2011,Okubo_2012,Glittum_2021,Bhattacharyya_2023}, which emerge for antiferromagnetic $J_{3}$ and ferromagnetic $J_{1}$.
-The ED results display consistent features in $S(\mathbf{q})$, and the spin-inertia tensor further confirms the coplanar nature of this phase.
+The third-neighbor exchange $J_{3}$ is known to promote incommensurate magnetic order~\cite{Hauke_2011,Okubo_2012,Glittum_2021,Bhattacharyya_2023}, which emerge for antiferromagnetic $J_{3}$ and ferromagnetic $J_{1}$.
+The ED results display consistent features in $S(\mathbf{q})$, characterized by peaks away from the high-symmetry points of the BZ.
+While classical analysis suggest spiral tendencies in this regime, the precise nature of the quantum ground state can not be definitively resolved within finite-cluster ED.
+We therefore identify this region as an incommensurate magnetic phase.

 ED additionally identifies a bond-nematic regime emerging from quantum fluctuations, absent in the classical LT analysis.
 To characterize the nematic phase, we compute the bond energy $b_{\alpha}$ along the lattice directions~\cite{Gong_2017} and the bond anisotropy $A_{b}$ defined as